D. T. H. van der Merwe

-Daniel Tailliferre Hauman van der Merwe (born 28 April 1986) is a South African-Canadian rugby union player.
-He currently plays for the LA Giltinis of Major League Rugby (MLR).
+Daniel Tailliferre Hauman van der Merwe (born 28 April 1986) is a retired South African-Canadian professional rugby union player who last played for the LA Giltinis of Major League Rugby (MLR).

-He previously played for the Glasgow Warriors in the Pro14.
+He most notably played for the Glasgow Warriors and was the club's all-time record try scorer until George Horne surpassed it on 29 March 2025.

 Early life

 Van der Merwe was born in Worcester, South Africa.
 Van der Merwe took up rugby at the age of five progressing through the game and eventually making the Boland U-16 squad.

 Van der Merwe and his family emigrated from South Africa to Regina, Saskatchewan, Canada in 2003 at the age of 17.
-In Regina, van der Merwe attended Dr. Martin LeBoldus High School and played for the Rogues Rugby Club where he managed to make the Saskatchewan U-18 and U-21 rugby teams as well as the Prairie Fire of the now defunct Rugby Canada Super League.
-In 2005 van der Merwe moved to Victoria, British Columbia where he joined the James Bay Athletic Association of the British Columbia Premier League.
-With James Bay, van der Merwe went on to win Provincial Championships in 2006, 2007, and 2008 as well as the National Championship in 2007.
+In Regina, Van der Merwe attended Dr. Martin LeBoldus High School and played for the Rogues Rugby Club where he managed to make the Saskatchewan U-18 and U-21 rugby teams as well as the Prairie Fire of the now defunct Rugby Canada Super League.
+In 2005, Van der Merwe moved to Victoria, British Columbia where he joined the James Bay Athletic Association of the British Columbia Premier League.
+With James Bay, Van der Merwe went on to win Provincial Championships in 2006, 2007, and 2008 as well as the National Championship in 2007.

 Club career

 Van der Merwe had signed a short-term contract with Saracens F.C. following a break-out performance for Canada at the 2007 Rugby World Cup.
 Van der Merwe had appeared for the team in a number of A League matches as well as making appearances in the 2007–08 EDF Energy Cup.
-However, van der Merwe suffered a serious ankle injury which sidelined him for 18 months.
-This injury saw van der Merwe miss the 2008 Churchill Cup and Canada's 2008 European tour as well as ending his time with Saracens.
+However, Van der Merwe suffered a serious ankle injury which sidelined him for 18 months.
+This injury saw Van der Merwe miss the 2008 Churchill Cup and Canada's 2008 European tour as well as ending his time with Saracens.

-Following the 2009 Churchill Cup van der Merwe joined Glasgow Warriors on a two-year contract.
+Following the 2009 Churchill Cup, Van der Merwe joined Glasgow Warriors on a two-year contract.
 Van der Merwe debuted for the Scottish side as a replacement against the Cardiff Blues in October of that year.
 During the 2009–10 Celtic League season van der Merwe made 11 appearances scoring 4 tries in the process for a total of 20 points as well as playing in 4 matches of the 2009–10 Heineken Cup.

-The 2010–11 Celtic League season saw van der Merwe come into his own, starting 19 matches and picking up 9 tries along the way.
+The 2010–11 Celtic League season saw Van der Merwe come into his own, starting 19 matches and picking up nine tries along the way.
 Van der Merwe finished as Glasgow's highest try scorer for the season as well as finishing tied for third with Jonathan Davies in the Celtic League's leading try-scorer category.
 Van der Merwe also started 5 matches and score 3 more tries in the 2010–11 Heineken Cup.

-In March 2011 van der Merwe re-signed with Glasgow Warriors on a two-year deal.
+In March 2011, Van der Merwe re-signed with Glasgow Warriors on a two-year deal.